 Construction of new dwellings

-The Government is consulting and considering the possibility of creating a new permitted development right to allow commercial building to be demolished.
-Should such right be introduced it would facilitate the creation of dwellings and replace the current strategy of first using the property’s permitted development rights to convert it to residential, and then apply for full planning permission to demolish the existing structure and build new dwellings.
+The Government is consulting and considering the possibility of creating a new permitted development right to allow commercial buildings to be demolished.
+Should such a right be introduced it would facilitate the creation of dwellings and replace the current strategy of first using the property’s permitted development rights to convert it to residential, and then apply for full planning permission to demolish the existing structure and build new dwellings.